linroger/FinanceCompendium/VIII. Portfolio Management/Theory/Diversification, the Capital Asset Pricing Model,and the Cost of Equity Capital HBS.md

 <table><tr><td></td><td>Weather Conditions</td><td>Return on the Portfolio = Rp</td></tr><tr><td rowspan="3">Portfolio containing A and B</td><td>Sunny year</td><td>.50 (33%) + .50 (-9%) = 12%</td></tr><tr><td>Normal year</td><td>.50 (12%) + .50 (12%) = 12%</td></tr><tr><td>Rainy year</td><td>.50 (-9%) + .50 (33%) = 12%</td></tr></table>

-Suppose, however, that instead of buying only one security the investor puts half of his or her funds in stock A and half in stock B. The possible returns on this portfolio of securities are calculated in Table A. If a recession occurs, a  $50 investment in stock A loses$ 4.50, while $50 invested in stock B returns $16.50.
-The total return on $100 invested in the portfolio is 12%:
+Suppose, however, that instead of buying only one security the investor puts half of his or her funds in stock A and half in stock B. The possible returns on this portfolio of securities are calculated in Table A. If a recession occurs, a  \$50 investment in stock A loses\$ 4.50, while \$50 invested in stock B returns \$16.50.
+The total return on \$100 invested in the portfolio is 12%:

 $$
 \frac {- \$ 4 .
 5 0 + \$ 1 6 .
 5 0}{\$ 1 0 0}